What is DNS Filtering? And How Can It Protect Me?

-DNS filtering is one such fundamental concept.
-It’s a defense tool that prevents cybersecurity threats by following simple logic: if a website has something potentially dangerous within it, DNS filtering blocks a user from visiting it in the first place.
+DNS filtering is defensive software that prevents cybersecurity threats by following simple logic: if a website has something potentially dangerous within it, DNS filtering blocks a user from visiting it in the first place.
 It’s a zero-trust solution that leaves nothing to chance.

 We’ve covered some of the basics of DNS filtering in a past blog, so if you’re looking for a more detailed history, check out this post.